Cloud-CNC/cura-wasm/README.md

 Yes, this is by no means the first time someone has compiled Cura Engine to run in the browser.
 Previous projects include [gyf304/cura-emscripten](https://github.com/gyf304/cura-emscripten), [nelsonsilva/CuraEngine-em](https://github.com/nelsonsilva/CuraEngine-em), [Skeen/CuraJS-Engine](https://github.com/Skeen/CuraJS-Engine), and possibly more.
 However, none of these are maintained and only one (CuraJS) is meant to be used as a library - not a stand-alone application.

 ### Can I contribute?
 Yes.
-If you're looking for something specific to help with, I'd greatly appreciate any help with making Cura Engine run faster, tightening the JS/TS <---> C++ coupling (eg: improved Cura Engine error reporting), and improving the JS/TS API (eg: allow users to only bundle the printer definitions they need).
+If you're looking for something specific to help with, I'd greatly appreciate any help with making Cura Engine run faster, tightening the JS/TS <---> C++ coupling (eg: improved Cura Engine error reporting), and improving the JS/TS API.

 ### What's the license?
 Cura WASM relies on Cura Engine [which uses AGPL3+](https://github.com/Ultimaker/CuraEngine/blob/master/LICENSE) and Cura which [which uses LGPL3+](https://github.com/Ultimaker/Cura/blob/master/LICENSE) hence the AGLP3+/LGPL3+ license requirement.
 With that said, the AGLP3+ license **only** applies to [CuraEngine.js](./src/CuraEngine.js), the LGPL3+ license **only** applies to all files in the [src](./src/definitions) directory excluding [index.ts](./src/definitions/index.ts).
 All other files use the MIT licensed.

+## License Obligations

+### Upstream Modifications
+Minor modifications to Cura Engine to get it to compile and for progress logging (See [`docker/CuraEngine.patch`](./docker/CuraEngine.patch) for exact modifications).
+All definitions are used verbatim.

+### Source
+The sources are located at [github.com/ultimaker/curaengine](https://github.com/ultimaker/curaengine), [github.com/ultimaker/cura](https://github.com/ultimaker/cura), [github.com/cloud-cnc/cura-wasm-definitions](https://github.com/cloud-cnc/cura-wasm-definitions).

 [![FOSSA Status](https://app.fossa.com/api/projects/git%2Bgithub.com%2FCloud-CNC%2Fcura-wasm.svg?type=large)](https://app.fossa.com/projects/git%2Bgithub.com%2FCloud-CNC%2Fcura-wasm?ref=badge_large)